-Life is unpredictable, and you can’t be certain of what fate has planned for you when you wake up every morning.
-But that does not mean that you can’t prepare for it.
-If anything, the uncertainty is the prime reason to be prepared beforehand.
-Sensitive information that people could benefit from after you go missing or after your demise needs to be well-hidden in your presence.
+Life is unpredictable, and you can’t be certain of what fate has planned for you.
+Uncertainty is the prime reason to be prepare our affairs beforehand.
+Essential information that loved ones could benefit from after you go missing or after your demise needs to be recorded and stored safely.

-Confidential information such as passwords, your social media logins, burial wishes and certain personal messages are tricky to store.
+Confidential information such as passwords (e.g. to email / devices / social media), burial wishes and certain personal messages are tricky to store – where it needs to be hidden, yet accessible to others only at the right time.
 The whole purpose of it being confidential is that no one knows about its whereabouts other than yourself.
 But herein lies the issue – how can you pass down this information after your death?
-Who to trust with this data and be a hundred percent confident that they will not misuse this data, or that access to it can be compromised while it is in their possession (e.g. they may write down the information in a notebook or on their PC which may be stolen or damaged in a fire)?
+Who can be trusted with this data and how can you be 100 percent confident that they will not misuse this data, or that access to it cannot be compromised while it is in their possession.

-The internet offers a number of websites and apps that can help you store your data and back it up with the cloud, but they are not flexible enough to meet our unique needs for exceptional circumstances.
+There are a number of websites and apps that can help you store your data and back it up onto the cloud, but they are not flexible and secure enough to meet our unique needs for enabling access only during exceptional circumstances.
 You need a trusted app, that prioritizes confidentiality, such as Shared Trust.
-This app does not give your information to anyone except if you are reported and confirmed missing, disabled or deceased.
+This app does not release your information to anyone you nominate, except if you are reported and confirmed missing, disabled or deceased.

-Immersive Authoruty is launching the Shared Trust app which ensures that your information is safe from the hands of criminals, enemies, and disasters, and the identity of these trusted parties are hidden from other trusted parties and outsiders.
+Immersive Authority has launched the Shared Trust app which ensures that your information is safe from the hands of criminals, enemies, and disasters; and the identity of these trusted parties are hidden from other trusted parties and outsiders.

 Dead Man Switch

-There are certain things you wish your family and loved ones to know only after your death such as your passwords, your Will, how you wish to be buried, a heartfelt message comprising of words you struggled to say during your life.
-The dead-man switch (also known as a “no proof of life” condition on Shared Trust ) can share this info and others such as your social account credentials with a person you trust to deactivate your social media accounts after your death if you require so.
+The dead-man switch (also known as a “no proof of life” condition on Shared Trust ) can share this info and others such as your social account credentials with a person you trust to deactivate your social media accounts after your death or if you are missing/kidnapped, if you require so.
 This is a useful feature for people who live alone and wish to erase their shared data from the internet, leaving no social media footprint.

-There can be certain instructions you want to leave for your loved ones after your death but do not want them to worry about by talking about it in your lifetime.
-This is where Shared Trust steps in.
 With this digital legacy app, you can leave personal messages for your family members and guide them like you were still there.
-Maybe you can hand down the family recipe to your grandchild this way as well.
+Maybe you can hand down the family recipe to your grandchild this way.
+Or reveal the secret of who was threatening you.

-The data is encrypted in the app, which means that your data is not stored in them and even the operators cannot get a peek-in to it.
-Complex algorithms and access policies ensure that no person has access to your sensitive information until the conditions to share it is met allowing you, a trusted party or secret creator to decrypt the secret records.
+The data is encrypted at multiple levels in the solution.
+Encrypted data is stored on the cloud and even the operators of the Shared Trust platform cannot view it.
+Sophisticated algorithms and access policies ensure that no person has access to your encrypted information until the conditions to share it with people you nominate is met, allowing the nominated trusted party or secret creator to decrypt the secret records.

-Choose a reliable and trustworthy app, such as Shared Trust, to ensure complete security.
+Choose a reliable and trustworthy app, such as Shared Trust, to ensure complete security and administration of your affairs.

 Pinola, M. (2019, October 2).
 Get Your Digital Accounts Ready In Case of Death.
 Retrieved from NY Times: https://www.nytimes.com/wirecutter/blog/get-your-digital-accounts-ready-in-case-of-death/